meDracula/ManiacHive/README.md

 # ManiacHive

-This repository will contian a game called Maniac Hive and a game engine :shipit:
+This repository will contian a game called Maniac Hive and a game engine.

 ## Maniac Hive